Food Environment: Water Resources and Procurement

 In 1993, our U.S. soy sauce production company, KFI (Kikkoman Foods, Inc.), established the charitable foundation, “Kikkoman Foods Foundation Inc.” Through this foundation, KFI donates to local educational institutions and supports disaster relief efforts.

 In 2013, in commemoration of the 40th anniversary since KFI began shipments, the Kikkoman Foods Foundation Inc. presented USD 1 million to the University of Wisconsin-Milwaukee.
-This donation was used to establish “The Kikkoman Healthy Waters Environmental Health Laboratories” (hereinafter, the Laboratories) within the same university’s School of Freshwater Sciences to research water environments.
+This donation was used to establish “The Kikkoman Healthy Waters Environmental Health Laboratories” (hereinafter, The Laboratories) within the same university’s School of Freshwater Sciences to research water environments.

 Furthermore, to commemorate the 50th anniversary since the 1973 grand opening of KFI, in June 2023 we presented the University of Wisconsin with USD 5 million to support research on sustainable crops and freshwater.
 Specifically, we donated USD 3 million to the University of Wisconsin-Madison College of Agricultural and Life Sciences to support research on the sustainable production of crops such as soybeans and wheat.
 Additionally, we donated USD 2 million to the School of Freshwater Sciences at the University of Wisconsin-Milwaukee to support the construction and operation of a state-of-the-art Great Lakes research vessel.
 These research donations will be used to protect the invaluable resources from which KFI has benefitted since its opening.